banner-bg

 6. Painted pasta necklace

 Preschoolers will love customizing their necklaces and wearing them.
 They get to use their favorite colors, choose the design, and even add some art or their name initials.
-The process is pretty simple and boosts preschoolers' hand-eye coordination.
+The painting process is simple and children can practice their hand-eye coordination and fine motor skills by threading the dry pasta onto string or yarn.

 a painted pasta necklace craftSource